Laiba-tech/Wander_Lust/README.md

 # WanderLust
-WanderLust is the project I made while learning web-d from apna college.
+WanderLust is the project based on Airbnb concept.

 Wanderlust Web Project Installation Guide